rainetro/laravel-imagebox/README.md

 ### Attach images to your models

+Ensure that your model implements the `ImageBoxInterface`.
-Add the `ImageBoxTrait` trait to the model you want to attach images to.
+Add the `ImageBoxTrait` trait to the model.
+Implement the `registerImageCollections()` method.
+This method is used to define the image collections for your model.
+You can define one or more image collections by chaining the addImageCollection() method.
+Implement the `registerImageCollectionConversions()` method.
+This method is used to define the conversions for your image collections.
+Inside this method, you can chain the addConversion() method to add conversions to a specific image collection.

 ```php
 use Illuminate\Database\Eloquent\Model;